A 2015 – 2017 Top 100 Knitting Blog!

 This teaches you everything you’ll need for the Dubhlinn Summer Top and also for the more complicated pattern designs coming this winter.

 Take a look at the chart for something I’m swatching now.
-We’re going have a lot of fun with this.
+It’s a sweater which means it will take months but I’m already in love with it.
+We’re going have a lot of fun with this new faux cable.